 Rita Ricobelli: Great question, Lew.
 Growing up in San Francisco, a small town near the city of Cordoba in Argentina, I developed a passion for soccer (or futbol), even though there were no soccer leagues in which girls were allowed to play … Nevertheless, I became a big fan of Boca Juniors, one of the two biggest teams in my country.

 GSB: River Plate being their big rivals…

-RR: We don’t talk about them 🙂 Fast forward to early adulthood.
+Rita: We don’t talk about them 🙂 Fast forward to early adulthood.
 Interested in global development, I got my Masters of International Affairs at Columbia University’s School of International and Public Affairs (SIPA).
 During that time, I formed an amateur soccer team, which is still part of the New York Women’s Metropolitan Soccer League.
 Given my passion for sports (I also grew-up playing tennis), my first job after graduate school was at a sports and media platform in New York City, which included the Pan-American Sports Network (PSN).

 GSB: What is the Pan-American Sports Network?

-RR: It was a Spanish-Portuguese language sports network in Latin America, with significant soccer content, as part of a sports media and marketing platform based in the US.
+Rita: It was a Spanish-Portuguese language sports network in Latin America, with significant soccer content, as part of a sports media and marketing platform based in the US.
 It was a great working experience but the network was sold (a lot of its content was passed over to Fox).
 Then I pivoted again, workwise.

 GSB: What did that pivot entail?

 Rita Ricobelli, sustainability director for the United Bid to host the 2026 FIFA World Cup, at FIFA’s world headquarters in Switzerland (Photo credit: Rita Ricobelli)